muharremtac/BilirWiFi/Readme.txt

       verified by a third party but everything will be properly encrypted anyway.

-== All of these variables can be set at any time after the Initial Setup has been running by editing the /etc/raspiwifi/raspiwifi.conf
+== All of these variables can be set at any time after the Initial Setup has been running by editing the /etc/bilirwifi/BilirWifi.conf

 USAGE:

-== Connect to the "RaspiWiFi[xxxx] Setup" access point using any other WiFi enabled device.
+== Connect to the "bilir[MAC ADRESS]" access point using any other WiFi enabled device.

-== Navigate to [10.0.0.1], [raspiwifisetup.com], or
+== Navigate to [10.0.0.1] in your web browser.
-[idliketoconfigurethewifionthisdevicenowplease.com] (I was debating whether this was funny or not and, yes, it was) using any web browser on the device you connected with. (don't forget to manually start with [https://] when using SSL mode)

 == Select the WiFi connection you'd like your Raspberry Pi to connect to from the drop down list and enter its wireless password on the page provided.
 If no